 In northeastern Sullivan County, not too far from the famous Roscoe Diner, this large campground has a festive atmosphere and is very popular with families.
-There are kids running or biking from site to site making it sort of feel like a suburban street in the woods.
-This campground is home to the largest body of water in the Catskills with a large swimming beach, boats and canoes to rent, fishing, and fantastic ranger led nature programs for children.
-The best part is the ice cream truck that drives around the campground twice daily selling anything you may have forgotten and fun extras like glow sticks, ice cream and soda.
+There are kids running or biking from site to site making it feel sort of like a suburban street in the woods.
+This campground is home to the largest body of water in the Catskills, with a large swimming beach, boats and canoes to rent, fishing, and fantastic ranger-led nature programs for children.
+The best part is the ice cream truck that drives around the campground twice daily, selling anything you may have forgotten and fun extras like glow sticks, ice cream, and soda.
 The Catskill Fish Hatchery is right outside the park for a nice diversion if needed.

 What to bring:

 You need a lot of stuff, but it really isn’t that bad, especially if you go with another family and split it.
-If you don’t have this stuff, Tents and Trails in lower Manhattan, rents sleeping bags and tents.
+If you don’t have this stuff, Tents and Trails in lower Manhattan rents sleeping bags and tents.

 To manage on a camping trip you will need: